AlertStudios/GMUI-Framework/README.md

 ## Known issues:
 - Formatting on the decimal field in the Studio version is not working
-- Issue in GM:Studio version where opened menu may not close until the 'Expand Window' option fixes the layer.
+- Issue in GM:Studio version where opened menu may not work or close until the 'Expand Window' option fixes the layer.
 - Issue in GM:Studio version where controls on menus may appear under them rather than on them.
 - Documentation needed on implementation of popups and menus.
 - Documentation update needed on outdated structure.